dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 The [Microsoft.Extensions.Logging.ApplicationInsights](https://www.nuget.org/packages/Microsoft.Extensions.Logging.ApplicationInsights) provider package writes logs to Azure Application Insights.
 Application Insights is a service that monitors a web app and provides tools for querying and analyzing the telemetry data.
 If you use this provider, you can query and analyze your logs by using the Application Insights tools.

-The logging provider is included as a dependency of [Microsoft.ApplicationInsights.AspNetCore](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore), which is the full Application Insights telemetry package for ASP.NET Core.
+The logging provider is included as a dependency of [Microsoft.ApplicationInsights.AspNetCore](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore), which is the package that provides all available telemetry for ASP.NET Core.
 If you use this package, you don't have to install the provider package.

 Don't use the [Microsoft.ApplicationInsights.Web](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Web) package&mdash;that's for ASP.NET 4.x.